Azure/Spark-Operationalization-On-Azure/README.md

 To run the batch scenario on the DSVM, from the azureml folder, change to the batch folder and open the batchwebservices.ipynb notebook.
 Follow the provided instructions to train, save, and deploy a model as a local web service.

-To deploy a batch web service to an HDInsight cluster, see [Deploying a Batch web service on an HDInsight Cluster](batch-hdinsight.md).